kmlawson/history-of-history-in-east-asia/overview.md

 ### Assessment Summary

 10% Essay Abstract and Annotated Bibliography – 500 words
-20% Blog Entries – minimum 4 postings minimum 2,400 words
+20% Blog Entries – 4 postings together a minimum of 2,400 words
-50% Long Essay – 5,000
+50% Long Essay – 5,000 words
 20% Two Assessed Presentations 7 minutes each

 *All submissions are by MMS and due before midnight*